shashipoojary/invoice-flow/setup-postgresql.md

 1. Open http://localhost:3000
 2. Click "Sign In"
-3. Enter any email/password (demo mode)
+3. Create a new account or sign in with your credentials
-4. You should see the dashboard with live data from PostgreSQL!
+4. You should see the dashboard ready for creating your first invoice!

 ## Troubleshooting